SuriyaPradeep/DSA_Questions/README.md

 Output: 2
 Explanation: [0, 1] is the longest contiguous subarray with an equal number of 0 and 1.

+48.Find the Sum of Encrypted Integers:-You are given an integer array nums containing positive integers.
+We define a function encrypt such that encrypt(x) replaces every digit in x with the largest digit in x.
+For example, encrypt(523) = 555 and encrypt(213) = 333.
+Return the sum of encrypted elements.
+Example 1:
+Input: nums = [1,2,3]
+Output: 6
+Explanation: The encrypted elements are [1,2,3].
+The sum of encrypted elements is 1 + 2 + 3 == 6.
+Example 2:
+Input: nums = [10,21,31]
+Output: 66
+Explanation: The encrypted elements are [11,22,33].
+The sum of encrypted elements is 11 + 22 + 33 == 66.

 ## Strings
 1.Valid Palindrome:-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.